 Many customers like to dine in a restaurant that takes care of their needs, treats them well and remembers their usual orders.
 A loyalty program does all of that and more.
 If your restaurant has a customer loyalty program, it’s vital that your email supports and nurtures the program.
 Along with the loyalty program updates, include your monthly specials and events, it will prompt your regular patrons to stop in even more frequently.
-Also, if you want to give a voucher to your customer who has hit a certain number of visits in your restaurant, you can email them a meal voucher for your restaurant.
+Also, if you want to give a voucher to your customer who has hit a certain number of visits to your restaurant, you can email them a meal voucher for your restaurant.

 5. Follow Email Etiquette

 People might have loved your restaurant on their first visit.
 However, you could drop out of their mind over time.
 Hence, send regular emails to remind them you exist.
 However, concentrate on quality, rather than quantity.
 Don’t bombard your subscribers with daily emails.
 A good rule of thumb of restaurant email marketing is to send an email once a week, or when you have something unique and special to offer (usually in 10 days or a fortnight).

 Sending emails on Thursdays work as most people are planning their weekends.
 Also, send emails early morning, noon and around 4 pm, when most people start their day or take a break from their work.